-Overall company materiality £165,000 (2020: £214,000). £471,000 (2020: £ 458,000) How we determined it 5% of Member's Funds 1% of assets held to cover linked liabilities Rationale for benchmark applied Consistent with the prior year, since the company does not report a profit or loss, we believe that Member's Funds is the most appropriate benchmark on which to base materiality, as it represents the amount available to meet liabilities in excess of those provided for at the balance sheet date, as well as to increase payouts to the member in the future.
+Overall company materiality £150,000 (2021: £165,000).
+How we determined it 5% of Member's Funds Rationale for benchmark applied Consistent with the prior year, since the company does not report a profit or loss, we believe that Member's Funds is the most appropriate benchmark on which to base materiality, as it represents the amount available to meet liabilities in excess of those provided for at the balance sheet date, as well as to increase payouts to the member in the future.
 Regarding specific materiality for assets held to cover linked liabilities, technical provision for linked liabilities (non-insurance) and associated income statement line items, the benchmark applied is Assets Held to Cover Linked Liabilities, which is equal to the technical provisions for linked liabilities (non-insurance only) and reflects the primary measure used by the relevant stakeholders as it is a key performance indicator of the business.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2020]: 75 %) of overall materiality, amounting to £124,000 (2020: £160,500) for the company financial statements.
-Our performance materiality is also at 75% (2020: 75%) of specific overall materiality for assets held to cover linked liabilities, technical provisions for linked liabilities (non-insurance) and associated income statement line items our specific performance materiality was £353,000 (2020: £343,000).
+Our performance materiality was 75% (2021: 75%) of overall materiality, amounting to £112,500 (2021: £124,000) for the company financial statements.